Organic and Vegan-Friendly Teas for Improved Health

 Ginger Tea

 The robust flavor of ginger lends itself well to tea blends, and it finds harmony with tens, if not hundreds, of other taste sensations.
-The proven health benefits of ginger tea include its ability to relieve and even prevent nausea, as well as its powerful effects on and the nervous system.
+The proven health benefits of ginger tea include its ability to relieve and even prevent nausea, as well as its powerful effects on inflammation and the nervous system.

 Used regularly, ginger tea blends can reduce inflammation, and Healthline also notes that this type can even reduce pain as effectively as many popular over-the-counter drugs.
 This gives tea drinkers an alternative to medication for minor aches and pains.